PlantandFoodResearch/Example-Tetraploid-Potato-VCF-PRJNA414303/README.md

 # Tetraploid potato cross PRJNA414303

 Variant calls from capture-GBS data of chromosome 5 of a 4x bi-parental cross of *Solanum tuberosum*.
-Variant calling pipeline was kept simple without QC or filtering to produce a rough example VCF for testing IO.
+Variant calling pipeline was kept simple with minimal QC or filtering to produce a rough example VCF for testing IO.

 ## Metadata